pierre-schuessler/WebAssemblyCompiler/README.md

 ## Source structure

 A source file is a sequence of top-level directives followed by function bodies.
-The order matters:
+The order does not matter:

 1. `memory` (optional, at most one)
 2. `import` lines (zero or more)